nextensio/agent/docs/platforms.md

 retire the go version altogether because its not usable on ios anyways because of memory constraints.

+## Rust / Go common notes for compiling the code

+Refer to https://gitlab.com/nextensio/common/-/blob/master/README.md - there are some steps to be done before we can build the code here, the steps are outlined in that readme

 ## Apple agent

 #### Golang notes